Skip to main content

 Jane Suzanne Carroll, Margaret Masterson, On the Edge of Chaos: Space and Power in Maria Edgeworth's "The Grateful Negro" (1804), Barnelitterært forskningstidsskrif / Nordic Journal of Childlit Aesthetics (BLFT), 13, (1), 2022, p1 - 10, Journal Article, PUBLISHED TARA - Full Text DOI

-Jane Suzanne Carroll, British Children's Literature and Material Culture: Commodities and Consumption 1850-1914, London, Bloomsbury Perspectives on Children's Literature, 2021, 208pp, Book, PUBLISHED
+Jane Suzanne Carroll, British Children's Literature and Material Culture: Commodities and Consumption 1850-1914, London, Bloomsbury Perspectives on Children's Literature, 2021, 208pp, Book, PUBLISHED DOI

 Page 1 of 3

-'The Truth Shall Make Ye Fret': The Magic of the Printed Word in Terry Pratchett's Discworld Series in, editor(s)Tetiana Riazantseva, Yevheniia Kantchura , Theoretical Aspects of Fantasy Studies: Representations of Magic Across the Media, Kyiv, Ukraine, 2024, [Jane Suzanne Carroll], Book Chapter, ACCEPTED
+'The Truth Shall Make Ye Fret': The Magic of the Printed Word in Terry Pratchett's Discworld Series in, editor(s)Tetiana Riazantseva, Yevheniia Kantchura , Theoretical Aspects of Fantasy Studies: Representations of Magic Across the Media, Kyiv, Ukraine, 2024, [Jane Suzanne Carroll], Book Chapter, PUBLISHED

 Jane Carroll, 'Mongrel Country', Channel, 2020, -, Notes: [https://channelmag.org/mongrel-country-jane-carroll/ ], Fiction and creative prose, PUBLISHED